gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Two more keyboards shot across the room.

 "Apprehend!
 Apprehend!"
-the mad bot ordered the bulky service bots as it retreated, waving its arm to protect itself.
+Patient ordered the bulky service bots as it retreated, waving its arm to protect itself.

 One of the service bots hesitated just long enough for the other to charge through the door.
-For a moment Maddy was sure it was all over, but the bot halted a few meters away.
+For a moment Maddy was sure they would be caught, but the bot halted a few meters away.
 A hatch opened in its side.
 A small broom telescoped out of its side